Fah7m/ECS-project---Threat-composer-APP/README.md

 - A client initiates an HTTPS connection to the application domain.

 - The Application Load Balancer presents an ACM-managed TLS certificate and completes the TLS handshake with the client.
   - An encrypted HTTPS session is established between the client and the ALB.
   - The ALB decrypts the incoming request and applies listener rules and routing logic.
   - The ALB forwards the request to the ECS target group
   - ECS tasks, running in private subnets, receive the request over the VPC’s internal network.
   - The application inside the ECS task processes the request and generates a response.
   - The response is sent back to the ALB.
   - The ALB returns the response to the client over the existing HTTPS connection.
   - Application logs are streamed to CloudWatch Logs, and any outbound traffic from ECS tasks exits via the Private subnet → NAT Gateway → Internet Gateway → Internet

 - At no point are application containers directly exposed to the internet.

-**👨‍💻 Developer Workflow & CI/CD Workflow (Source to Deployment)**
+**Developer Workflow & CI/CD Workflow (Source to Deployment)**

 - The developer makes changes to application code (/app) and/or infrastructure code (/infra) and pushes them to the main branch.